Regularized autoregressive modeling and its application to audio signal reconstruction: Introduction

 \subsection{Audio inverse problems}

-Audio inpainting, declipping \edt{and dequantization} are popular signal recovery tasks.
+Audio inpainting, declipping and dequantization are popular signal recovery tasks.
 In audio inpainting, signal samples are missing, and the inverse problem consists in reconstructing (i.e., estimating) them.
 Within an optimization framework, which is the most widely used recovery approach, this can be formulated as

 In this problem, a~signal $\x$ is sought such that it meets the requirements expressed by the penalization function $f$.
-At the same time, $\x$ must perfectly fit the observed portion of the signal $\y\in\RR^N$\!.
-Here, the masking operator $\Mr$ identifies the reliable samples in question.
-The condition $\x \in \setinp$ is often called the consistency condition~\cite{Kitic2013:Consistent.iter.hard.thresholding}.
+At the same time, $\x$ must perfectly fit the observed portion of the signal $\y\in\RR^N$\!. \edt{ Here, the matrix $\Mr$ represents a mask of the reliable samples in question, effectively performing row selection. } The condition $\x \in \setinp$ is often called the consistency condition~\cite{Kitic2013:Consistent.iter.hard.thresholding}.

 In audio declipping, samples are not completely missing, but, instead, they are observed saturated (clipped), i.e., samples exceeding the dynamic range $[-\tc, \tc]$ are limited in amplitude according to the nonlinear formula \cite{ZaviskaRajmicOzerovRencker2021:Declipping.Survey,ZaviskaRajmicMokry2022:Declipping.crossfading}